ntducphd/R-basics/README.md

 # R-basics
-Various material for studying and teaching R for beginner
+Various material for studying and teaching R for beginners